fior512/bash/README.md

 # Bash as Shortcuts

-A dump for bash commands and scripts I find useful.
+An holder for bash commands and scripts I find useful.
 Each subdirectory is a standalone tool with its own README.

 | Repo | tldr | README |
 |---|---|---|